-One of the teeth malocclusions is the excessive number of teeth which is called crowded teeth.
-As you can see in the images on this page, in the crowded teeth, the teeth are developed everywhere and parents and patients are worried and shocked.
-One of the questions preoccupying the patient’s mind is that why my teeth are misaligned?
+One of dental malocclusions is classified the as crowded teeth.
+This is where there is an excessive number of teeth .
+As you can see in the images on this page, on the left side, the teeth are developed everywhere both parents and patients are terrified and worried.
+Some of the main questions preoccupying the patient’s mind is why my teeth are misaligned?
 What is the best way to treat these misaligned teeth that are getting more crowded every day?
 Who should I go to for treating these maligned teeth?
-And questions like these.
-Read the full text and you will find answers to your questions.
+Many more questions exist like these.
+To be able to find answers to your questions, read the full text.

 The Reason for Crowded Teeth & Misalignment